Dev-GSammy/Dev-GSammy/README.md

 Hi there 👋
 Nice to have you here.

 I'm a .NET Developer (C# Major).
-I can build Mobile apps and Desktop apps.
+I build Mobile and Desktop apps atm.

-I have many other valuable skills asides programming.
-These include:
+I have other valuable skills asides programming:
-IT Support,
-Computer Repairs,
-Graphic Design,
-Transcribing,
+IT Support (Computer Hardware and Software),
+I possess 8+ years experience in Computer Engineering, I am a transcriptionist (I type quite fast),
 Excellent Word Processors Usage (I've been a coach) among others.